TUW-GEO/yeoda/docs/examples.rst

 Loading data by geometries
 --------------------------
-Relying on the same geometry types as described in sfilter_geom_, you can also load data for a region defined by an arbitrary geometry.
+Relying on the same geometry types as described in `Spatial filtering with a geometry`_, you can also load data for a region defined by an arbitrary geometry.
 Geometries do not need to be axis-parallel, so additional data has to be loaded to follow an array-like structure.
 If one is not interested in values outside the region of interest, it is possible to set the keyword parameter ``apply_mask`` to true.